ccabanero/swift-server-vapor-snippets/README.md

 #### Step 3: Create a BrewPub Model

-Create a new BrewPub.swift file and add it to /Sources/App/Models
+Create a new BrewPub.swift file and add it to /Sources/App/Models.

 Implement the BrewPub model.
 Note that this model class must conform to the Model, NodeInitializable, NodeRepresentable, and Preparation protocols.
 See below:

 ````
 import Foundation
 import Vapor
+import Fluent

-final class BrewPub: Model {
+final class Brewpub: Model {

     // required by Model protocol
     var id: Node?